mefercs/DSAL/chapter7/LinkedList.md

         self._size -=1
         node._prev = node._next = node._element = None
         return nodeElement
-//implementation of the base doubly list with a Deck class LinkedDeque(_DoublyLinkedList):
+#implementation of the base doubly list with a Deck
+class LinkedDeque(_DoublyLinkedList):
     def first(self):
         if self.is_empty():